 - Evaluate how you use your (and others’) time.
 Are you punctual in arriving to class and to work?
 Do other members of group projects have to wait on you when you meet?
 Can you participate in class without being distracted by social-media apps on your phone that aren't related to the course discussion?
 If you can’t behave professionally in a classroom, it's not likely you'll be able to do it in a boardroom.

-- Develop a quality portfolio and résumé.
-Learn to tailor cover letters to different companies.
-The team in the University's Career Networking Center can help you do this.
+- Develop a quality résumé, and learn to tailor cover letters to different companies.
+The team in the University's Career Networking Center can help you with these tasks if you're not familiar with what you need to do.

 - Network with those you meet.
 You might find that roommates, classmates or ward members can introduce you to people they know who work in the communication field, which might lead to your learning about internship opportunities.
 Additionally, you can network through these university resources: